hudsonsferreira/YakinduParser/README.md

 ![Alt text] (/parser/spec/resources/images/refrigerator_requirements.png)

-As a dependency you must copy the some nltk_data modules do your home.
+As a dependency you must copy the some nltk_data modules to your home.
 You can run the bellow code:
 ```
 cd YakinduParser